Bell Atlantic Sponsors Free Internet Learning Day

 directories.
 Its affiliate, Bell Atlantic Electronic Commerce Services, is the

 creator of BigYellowSM, a leading national online shopping service.

 Bell Atlantic is at the forefront of the new communications and information

-and investments in 23 countries.
+with operations and investments in 23 countries.